 It’s approximately twelve and a half minutes long and called The 19th Floor.
 Alternatively, I suppose you could call it The Dream Shirt”.
 Public radio historians may find a “hidden” tribute to my old friend, the late Josh Darsa of NPR within the story.

 The story is about searching for something that can’t be found told by a dreamer who doesn’t know he’s dreaming.

 I woke up with these images vividly in mind one day and had to get it out…

 A brief look inside the sausage factory…

-Video doesn’t usually do it for me.
-Unlike a visual experience, sound is limited only by the imagination.
+Video doesn’t always do it for me.
+Visual images tend to define the story.
+Unlike a visual experience, sound is limited only by the imagination–it’s all in your mind.
 Still…there is a place for pictures.
 So if you’d like a glimpse of the sounddawg.net production setup, here you go…